 - There’s more opportunity to default on the loan, possibly resulting in the seizure of your vehicle.

-Because of these drawbacks, a longer loan term is usually not considered ideal.
+Because of these potential downsides, a longer loan term is usually not considered ideal.

 While long-term car loans are popular and provide several benefits, they do have their drawbacks as well.
 Short term car loans help avoid those disadvantages with the benefits they offer.

 The first benefit of a short car loan term is the fact that you’ll end up paying less interest.
 Not only do short loan terms typically have better interest rates, but they also provide less time for interest to accrue as well.
 That could mean saving thousands on the total cost of your car once it’s paid off.

 There’s a substantially lower risk with a shorter car loan term for several reasons.

 For instance, since vehicles depreciate over time, you’ll be less likely to end up underwater—or owing more than your car is worth—on your loan.
 That means if you need to sell the car or collect on an insurance policy, you’re less likely to be held liable for loan payments beyond the vehicle’s worth.